matvign/batchrenamer/docs/documentation.md

 * proper package structure
 * update __version variable in _version.py
 * move code from batchren.py to renamer.py
-* implement directory sensitive renaming
 * conflict condition: cannot rename to something starting with '/'
+* conflict condition: cannot rename to something starting with '.'
-* except permissions/oserror from os module
+* except all errors from os module
+* new scheme for conflict printing
 * bug fixes/code cleanup